What is this about?

 Outcome 1.4.2 does not allow for development or works such as jetties, wharfs, removal of weeds, signs or even constructed pathways over dunes to be considered on ‘actively mobile landforms’.
 There is also no agreed position on what an ‘actively mobile landform’ is.

-An amendment to the SCP will seek a more reasonable and less ambiguous policy response where works and development that have little or no impact, or that are dependent on being in that location, can be considered.
+The amendment to the SCP seeks a more reasonable and less ambiguous policy response where works and development that have little or no impact, or that are dependent on being in that location, can be considered.

 The government has prepared legislation to validate past planning approvals that may contravene Outcome 1.4.2.
 The validating legislation is a separate process to this proposed amendment to the State Coastal Policy.